grafana/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ### Obtain Grafana Enterprise license

 To run Grafana Enterprise, you need a valid license.
-[Contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise) to obtain the license.
+To obtain a license, [contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise).
-This topic assumes that you already have done this and have a `license.jwt` file.
+This topic assumes that you have a valid license in a `license.jwt` file.
-Your license should also be associated with a URL, which we will use later in the topic.
+Associate your license with a URL that you can use later in the topic.

 ### Create license secret